 Jump to a controller layout from the bottom set of pads in OVERVIEW mode.
 Each set of pads has a different function.
-The first pad in OVERVIEW mode coresponds to the Performance mode track settings page.
+The first pad in OVERVIEW mode corresponds to the Performance mode track settings page.
 Press pads to change the trigger sync of a specific track for example.
 The next 8 pads in OVERVIEW mode jump to one of 8 controller layouts:

-Transport and tempo controls
+- Transport and tempo controls

-Gross Beat controller
+- Gross Beat controller

 To link pad controls to parameters in the same way as described for knobs and faders above.
-To link the Gross Beat controller right click the Gross Beat Slot selector, select Link to controller, enable Auto detect, press a pad on the Gross Beat controller layout.
+To link the Gross Beat controller right-click the Gross Beat Slot selector, select 'Link to Controller', enable Auto-detect, and press a pad on the Gross Beat controller layout.

-Transport and tempo pad layout:
+Transport and tempo pad layout

 Tempo up 0.1 BPM - Tempo up 1 BPM - Tempo up 5 BPM - Nudge tempo up - Tap tempo - Undo up - Channel up - Record - Play